ymustc/pysit/README.md

 Prerequisites
 -------------
-If you have conda you can create a dedicated environment without
+If you have conda you can create a dedicated environment with
 ``` sh
 conda create -n pysit python=2.7
 source activate pysit